 Calls to action, or CTAs, should encourage your audience to, well, take action — so make sure the ones you use are up to the task.
 To make your CTAs more noticeable, you can style them as colored buttons.
 Also, using CTAs relevant to the event or holiday, such as “Get your [event name] discount!” or “Share your [holiday name] experience!”, is a good way to make them stand out.

 Email design is a crucial element of each email marketing campaign, but preparing it takes time and effort.
 So, we recommend using email templates to make the process easier.
-Many email marketing platforms including Selzy provide holiday-themed templates with relevant content so that you won’t have to spend too much time preparing your emails.
-And don’t forget about mobile optimization too.
+Many email marketing platforms provide holiday-themed templates with relevant content so that you won’t have to spend too much time preparing your emails.
+With Selzy, you can create emails for any occasion in minutes — just give the AI assistant your idea and preferences, so it can generate it for you (yes, it’s absolutely free).

 Holidays bring many sales opportunities, but launching your email campaigns without testing them can be a bit bold.
 To identify what content best resonates with your subscribers, compare different versions of your emails using the A/B testing feature if one is offered by your email service provider.
 This technique can help your email marketing campaigns achieve the best possible results.